Stamp on It (song): Music video

 The music video directed by Hong Jae-hwan, and Lee Hye-su of Swisher was released alongside the song by SM Entertainment on January 16.
 The "rough and powerful" music video portrays the members "flaunting their collections of luxury cars, jewellery, and fine art" with scenes that switches between their luxury lifestyle and them "performing dynamic choreography" created by Lachica featuring "a signature move portraying a stamping action".

 Commercial performance

-"Stamp on It" debuted at number 80 on South Korea's Circle Digital Chart in the chart issue dated January 15–21, 2023; on its component charts, the song debuted at number six on the Circle Download Chart, and number 106 on the Circle Streaming Chart.
+"Stamp on It" debuted at number 80 on South Korea's Circle Digital Chart in the chart issue dated January 15–21, 2023.
 In Japan, the song debuted at number 69 on the Billboard Japan Top Download Songs in the chart issue dated January 25, 2023.

 Promotion

 Prior to the release of Stamp on It, the group performed the song at the SM Town Live 2023: SMCU Palace at Kwangya on January 1, 2023.
 They subsequently performed the song on January 19, on Mnet's M Countdown, and on the 32nd Seoul Music Awards.